tripott/api-refresh-winter-2017/README.md

   ```

 - Create a **partsByPartNumber** view that sorts the parts by part number and allows the ability to search for a specific key, keys, or range of keys using pouchdb api's `db.query()`
-- Edit **dal.js**. npm install and require pouchdb-http and the pouchdb-mapreduce plug in.
+- Create and edit **dal.js**. npm install and require pouchdb-http and the pouchdb-mapreduce plug in.
 - connect to couch via the pouchdb-http api:

   ```